anabella-varela/SQL-portfolio/Coderhouse_students/Students.md

 ```
 ![Alt text](image-14.png)

-### 15. Create a unified list with name, surname, document and indicate which base it corresponds to.
+### 15. Create a unified list with name, surname, document and indicate from which table it corresponds to.
  ```sql
  SELECT S.Nombre, S.Apellido, S.Documento, 'Staff' AS Marca FROM Staff AS S UNION